A Community Foundation for Everyone in Sydney

 Four founding members came together to work co-operatively on building the Foundation - CAF Australia, United Way Sydney, Philanthropy Australia and an individual, Heather Kent.
 It was felt that each had a valuable contribution to make to the Sydney community.
-Financial support for infrastructure costs was received from several donors including the then NSW Premier's Department, The Sydney City Council, The Myer Foundation and a variety of Sydney individuals.
+Financial support for infrastructure cost was received from several donors including the then NSW Premier's Department, The Sydney City Council, The Myer Foundation and a variety of Sydney individuals.

 These founding partners subsequently undertook extensive donor research to try to understand: